 Communications has always been a foundational attribute of Leadership.It’s evergreen and constantly connected to our commonly-held archetype of purposeful and inspiring leaders.It’s often the most visible way in which leadership is seen and experienced.When we think back to great leaders we’veseen or had the chance to work with, a common praise we would heap on those leaders would be, “Sally was a great communicator,” or, “Steve had such a gift with words.”

 There may have been an era when we held a bias that only certain leaders were exceptional communicators.
 But today, it is an undeniable imperative.
-As we enter the finishing straight of 2020, we accept that work is more complex, personal, distributed, and uncertain.
+As we adapt to a new way of working, we accept that work is more complex, personal, distributed, and uncertain.
 What it calls for, more than ever, is great leaders to be great communicators, across all mediums and at all times.

 As the Founders of Fluency, we’vealways valued communication as a trait and functional capability.
 I mean, we both worked in the field of communications for more than 20 years each prior to forming our company, so not putting high on the list of leadership attributes would be a bit disingenuous.